MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-shadow-it.md

 ### Phase 3: Manage your apps

-- **Manage cloud apps**: Cloud App Security helps you with the process for managing app use in your organization.
+- **Manage cloud apps**: Defender for Cloud Apps helps you with the process for managing app use in your organization.
 After you identified the different patterns and behaviors used in your organization, you can create new custom app tags in order to classify each app according to its business status or justification.
 These tags can be then used for specific monitoring purposes, for example, identify high traffic that is going to apps that are tagged as risky cloud storage apps.
 App tags can be managed under **Cloud Discovery settings** > **App tags**.
 These tags can then be used later for filtering in the Cloud Discovery pages and creating policies using them.

-- **Manage discovered apps using Azure Active Directory (Azure AD) Gallery**<a name ="gallery-apps"></a>: Cloud App Security also leverages its native integration with Azure AD to enable you to manage your discovered apps in Azure AD Gallery.
+- **Manage discovered apps using Azure Active Directory (Azure AD) Gallery**<a name ="gallery-apps"></a>: Defender for Cloud Apps also leverages its native integration with Azure AD to enable you to manage your discovered apps in Azure AD Gallery.
 For apps that already appear in the Azure AD Gallery, you can apply single sign-on and manage the app with Azure AD.
 To do so, on the row where the relevant app appears, choose the three dots at the end of the row, and then choose **Manage app with Azure AD**.

     ![manage app in azure ad gallery.](media/manage-app-in-azure-ad-gallery.png)